-FDR: Depression and War(3 cr.)
+HIS 462 / POL 462 FDR: Depression and War (3 cr.)

-A survey of the major events in American history during the era of Franklin D. Roosevelt.
+A survey of the major events in American history during the era of Franklin E. Roosevelt.
 Emphasis will be on the Great Depression, the New Deal, and WWII.
-Course will include an examination of the political, social, military, and economic changes that make this era a turning point in American history.
+The course will include an examination of the political, social, military, and economic changes that made this era a turning point in American history.
 (Directed study will be offered through the department) (Prerequisite: ENG/HON 106 and ENG/HON 107 or ENG 120 and ENG 121 or with permission from the course instructor)

-African American History.....(3 cr.)
+HIS 463 African American History (3 cr.)